Collecting evidence (discovery)

 Subpoenas

 Subpoenas are an order from a court telling someone to come to a deposition or come to court to offer their testimony.
 They can include directions to bring documents with them, in which case they are called a subpoena duces tecum.
-Subpoena requirements are discussed in Superior Court Rule CR 45.
-Additional information:
+Subpoena requirements are discussed in Civil Court Rule CR 45 for Superior Court and CRLJ 45 for District Court.

 Depositions

 Depositions are a method of having someone testify under oath so you can see what they have to say before they testify at trial.
 Opposing parties can be deposed which is helpful both to avoid surprises in court and to lock in their testimony as they risk being impeached with contradictory answers at the trial.
 Third parties can also be deposed, which includes people such as witnesses or experts.
-Oral deposition requirements are discussed in Superior Court Rule CR 30.
+Oral deposition requirements are discussed in Civil Court Rule CR 30 for Superior Court.
+Recent changes to court rules about remote depositions are discussed in Washington Revises Rules for Remote Depositions from Esquire Deposition Solutions.

 Free eBook about depositions